Sarah Winchester: Llanada Villa

-The house that would eventually be named the Winchester Mystery House was purchased for $12,570 from John Hamm by Winchester in 1886 and was situated on a forty-five acre ranch in the Santa Clara Valley.
-She named the eight room farmhouse and property Llanada Villa, since the area reminded her of the Llanada Alavasa in Spain, a place that she and her husband had visited ten years earlier.
-At this property, Winchester was one of the first to grow fruit in the area.
+The house that would eventually be named the Winchester Mystery House was purchased for $12,570 from John Hamm by Winchester in 1886 and was situated on a 45-acre ranch in the Santa Clara Valley.
+She named the eight-room farmhouse and property Llanada Villa, since the area reminded her of the Llanada Alavasa in Spain, a place that she and her husband had visited ten years earlier.
+On this property, Winchester was one of the first to grow fruit in the area.
 The first person Winchester hired was Rambo to become foreman of the farm, though he did also continue his duties at the Winchester office in San Francisco.
 In addition, she supplied housing on the property for Carroll's family.
 She hired local people to staff the house and farm, many of whom were from Europe, China and, later, Japan.

-The house was located on a country lane named Santa Clara-Los Gatos Road.
-After Winchester died the road was renamed first Winchester Road then Winchester Boulevard.
+The house was located on a country lane named Santa Clara–Los Gatos Road.
+After Winchester died the road was renamed first Winchester Road and then Winchester Boulevard.
 Her initial plan was to build a house to accommodate her whole family.
 This never happened partly due to the isolated location and partly due to the constant construction.
-The only family member to live with her was her niece Maria "Daisy" Merriman who moved in when she was twenty-one in 1890.
+The only family member to live with her was her niece Maria "Daisy" Merriman, who moved in when she was twenty-one in 1890.

 Within the first six months, Ignoffo estimates that the house had increased in size to twenty-six rooms.
-She attended Expositions that inspired her interior and exterior design.
-As was typical of the time, the design included much ornamentation, including a statue of Hebe, which still stands at the home, intricately laid, patterned wood floors of a variety of hardwoods including teak and mahogany, embossed wall coverings that looked like leather or metal, ceilings decorated with stencils and moldings, German chandeliers, Austrian art glass, Asian furnishings and French paintings.
+Winchester attended Expositions that inspired her interior and exterior design.
+As was typical of the time, the design included much ornamentation, including a statue of Hebe, which still stands at the home, along with intricately laid patterned wood floors of a variety of hardwoods including teak and mahogany, embossed wall coverings that looked like leather or metal, ceilings decorated with stencils and moldings, German chandeliers, Austrian art glass, Asian furnishings and French paintings.

 The gardens were filled with ornamental trees, shrubs and flowers.
 It is estimated that Winchester had plants from over 110 countries in the villa gardens.

-Winchester hired at least two architects, but they would not have been to the calibre she was used to from New Haven.
+Winchester hired at least two architects, but they would not have been of the caliber she was used to from New Haven.
 Ignoffo speculates that this could be why she chose to run the construction project herself, seeking the advice of carpenters she hired.
-Her interest in architecture was evident by her subscription to journals including Architectural Record.
+Her interest in architecture was evident by her subscription to journals such as Architectural Record.
 She did all the drawings and design but did not have an overall plan.
 She worked room by room.
 If she was unhappy with the results, she would tear the section down to rebuild, or abandon it for a while before returning to work on it again.
 The result was a rambling maze.